aaditagrawal/multiterm-astro/README.md

 ## 🛠️ Configuration

-Simple configuration is a core feature of MultiTerm.
+Simple configuration is a core feature of The CoolStuff Blog.
 All configuration is done from a single file: `src/site.config.ts`.
 This is where you can tailor your website to match your vision.

 Please take a look at `src/site.config.ts` for more information about the configuration options.